Russia's Khodorkovsky to stay in jail six more years

 "It's a cruel, shameful sentence which shows the absence of independent courts in Russia," said Lyudmila Alexeyeva, one of Russia's top rights activists.

-In a statement read out by the defence outside the court, Khodorkovsky said his example showed "you cannot hope for legal protection in Russia from bureaucrats."
+In a statement read by his defence team outside the court, Khodorkovsky said his example showed "you cannot hope for legal protection in Russia from bureaucrats."

-But the fallen tycoon added that he and Lebedev "have not become dejected and we wish this for all our friends".
+But the fallen tycoon, once Russia's richest man, added that he and Lebedev "have not become dejected and we wish this for all our friends."

-Judge Danilkin earlier this week convicted the pair in their second trial on money laundering and embezzlement charges, a verdict condemned by the United States and other European countries as selective prosecution.
+Judge Danilkin convicted the pair on Monday in their second trial on money laundering and embezzlement charges, a verdict condemned by the United States and other European countries as selective prosecution.

 Germany lashed out at the sentence and trial.
 "The impression remains that political motives played a role in the trial," German Chancellor Angela Merkel said.